AndreMaz/transformer-pointer-critic/README.md

 Overall, for a specific `Rule` to be processed, there are two costs involved: one is the "cost" (CPU/RAM/MEM) involved in the reasoning over the actual `Rule` and another one is the "cost" (CPU/RAM/MEM) of keeping an active connection with an external API in order to constantly having fresh data and processing the incoming data.

+> **Note**: The cost of processing the `Rule` is defined in its profile.
+The cost of fetching data could some constant.

 If a `Rule` request is placed at the node that already has the desired data then there is only one "cost", i.e., the "cost" of processing the rule.
 If it's placed at a node that doesn't have in cache the desired information then there is a additional "penalty cost", i.e., the cost of fetching and processing the required data.

 ### Goal